A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

 It is noted that for known queueing primitives, this quantity is generally intractable; even in the fully Markovian case with exponentially distributed service times, one has to resort to numerical evaluation.

 This type of optimization problem naturally lends itself to a stochastic gradient descent (SGD) approach.
-However, implementing such an approach presents significant challenges: (1) the gradient of \( \lambda(p) \) must first be estimated, and (2) the bias and variance structure of the resulting estimator must be understood to establish meaningful asymptotic guarantees for the algorithm’s performance.
+However, implementing such an approach presents significant challenges: (1) the gradient of \( \lambda(p) \) must first be estimated, and (2) the {bias and variance} of the resulting estimator must be understood to establish meaningful asymptotic guarantees for the algorithm’s performance.
 Throughout this work, we assume that \( \theta \) is known, as it can be efficiently estimated in general settings with balking customers, as discussed in \cite{BodasMandjesRavner2024, InoueRavnerMandjes2023}.

 {\it Online learning for control of queueing systems ---} Stochastic approximation (SA) algorithms, the class of iterative methods for finding the roots or extrema of functions when only noisy observations are available, constitute a flexible and robust approach for solving stochastic optimization problems \cite{Borkar2008}); a specific subclass is SGD, which relies on noisy gradient estimates.
-In the context of queueing systems there is a difficulty that stationary expectations and their gradients are often intractable, which makes direct implementation of standard SA algorithms unfeasible.
+In the context of queueing systems there is a difficulty that stationary expectations and their gradients are often intractable, which makes direct implementation of standard SA algorithms infeasible.
 A useful method to overcome this difficulty is infinitesimal perturbation analysis (IPA); see \cite{Glasserman1990} for an extensive introduction to this method and \cite{LEcuyerGlynn1994} for an example of its use in a queueing context.
 The regenerative properties of such systems can often be used in order to obtain unbiased estimators of the objective function and to verify convergence to the true solution \cite{Fu1990}.
 In \cite{RavnerSnitkovsky2024} an SA algorithm based on busy periods is used to evaluate the Nash equilibrium for queues with balking customers, and more general strategic customer behavior.
 Reinforcement learning is another related approach for steady-state optimization of queueing networks \cite{DaiGluzman2022}, particularly well-suited to settings with a complex or high-dimensional policy space.
+In the context of dynamic pricing of service systems, the analysis is often limited to stylized, tractable models.
+For example, \cite{AA2013} presents a Bayesian method for learning the optimal admission price in a Markovian system with an unknown proportion of patient customers.
+The method relies on posterior updating of this proportion based on observed customer decisions.